 What is Cefaly used for

 Cefaly device is used for migraine prevention in individuals 18 years and older.
 It can help people who do not respond to current medications for preventing migraines.
 It is available only by prescription in the United States.

 How effective is Cefaly

-The safety and efficacy of Cefaly device was based on a study that included 67 participants who had more than two migraine attacks each month and were not on any medications to prevent migraines for three months.
-The participants who used Cefaly reported fewer days with migraines each month and used lower doses of acute medication to relieve their migraines than those in placebo group (not treated with Cefaly).
+The safety and efficacy of Cefaly device were based on a study that included 67 participants who had more than two migraine attacks each month and were not on any medications to prevent migraines for three months.
+The participants who used Cefaly reported fewer days with migraines each month and used lower doses of acute medication to relieve their migraines than those in the placebo group (not treated with Cefaly).
 In addition, there was data from the patient satisfaction study of 2,313 people who rented the device online.
 This study found that 53% of the participants were satisfied with this device and would purchase it for continued use.